In this article:

 A four-year Bachelor’s Degree in Animal Sciences is useful for managerial jobs in farm-related or ranch-related businesses, such as farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, and farm equipment.
 Further education is needed for advanced research topics such as genetics, animal reproduction, and biotechnology, among others.

-Animal Behavioural Sciences
+Animal Behavioral Sciences

 Skills You’ll Learn